desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

   // Id of the subspace that holds the post for which the request should be canceled uint64 subspace_id = 1;

-  // Id of the post whose request will be cancelled uint64 post_id = 2;
+  // Id of the post for which the request will be cancelled uint64 post_id = 2;

   // Address of the sender who is cancelling the request